jondeuce/DECAES.jl/README.md

 ## Examples repository

-See the [examples repository](https://github.com/jondeuce/mwiexamples) for a walk-through guide for using the CLI, including example DECAES data, as well as a script for calling the CLI from MATLAB.
+See the [examples repository](https://github.com/jondeuce/mwiexamples) for a walk-through guide for using the CLI, including example MWI data, as well as a script for calling the CLI from MATLAB.

 ## Benchmarks